 - Both B2B and B2C prospects require continued after-sales support.

 - Content marketing should be well-defined in both cases to meet business objectives.
-While addressing your brand as the solution to a customer’s or business’s problem, you must convey your unique values that separate your expertise from the rest in the industry.
+While addressing your brand as the solution to a customer’s or business’s problem, you must convey your unique values that separate your expertise from the rest of the industry.

 - People in businesses and consumer markets should be recognized as individuals.